-- The complete watershed under consideration, identifying its qualifying designation(s); - A description of the perceived or tangible threat(s) to the watershed's health or integrity; - Methods used to show that one or more indicators of integrity are statistically trending toward, and projected to go beyond, a reasonably established vulnerability point at a specific time; - Proposed practices or activities recommended to curtail the threat of degradation; - A reasonable time schedule and activity schedule which includes planning, designing and implementing practices to prevent degradation along with promoting and educating the public, officials, planners, and/or other stakeholders on findings and recommendations.
+- The complete watershed under consideration, identifying its qualifying designation(s). - A description of the project and the projected threat(s) to the watershed's health or integrity. - Methods used to show that one or more indicators of integrity are trending toward, and projected to go beyond, a reasonably established vulnerability point at a specific time. - Proposed practices or activities recommended to stabilize or reverse the trend threatening the loss of integrity to the waterbody. - A reasonable time schedule and activity schedule which includes planning, designing and implementing practices to prevent degradation along with promoting and educating the public, officials, planners, and/or other stakeholders on findings and recommendations.